About the Board

 The Board is funded through fees collected, receiving no state general funds or other funds.
 The Board adopts biennial budgets that detail anticipated fee revenues and expenditures and does this through the administrative rulemaking process.
 This rulemaking process includes public notice, and public comment on each budget is requested.

-The following documents provide details on the current budget and fees and the proposed 2019-2021 budget.
+The following documents provide details on the Board budget and fees.